Zal0/ZGB/README.md

 ### Collisions

 All sprites have a rectangle collider that will be used to check collisions.
-By default it will be defined by metasprites width and height but you can adjust it on the sprite .meta file
+By default it will be defined by the metasprites dimensions but you can adjust it on the sprite .meta file
 ```
 -px 2 -py 0 -pw 12 -ph 19
 ```